-- Typical single family customers would experience increases of 6.0% and 5.4% in 2023 and 2024, respectively, or about \$7 per month. - CAP customers would experience slightly smaller increases of 5% and 4% in 2023 and 2024, respectively, or about \$2 per month. - Impacts on other customer classes in each year depend on water use and the number of ERUs.
+- Typical single family customers would experience increases of 6.0% and 5.4% in 2023 and 2024, respectively, or about \$7 per month in each year. - CAP customers would experience slightly smaller percentage increases of 5% and 4% in 2023 and 2024, respectively, or about \$2 per month. - Impacts on other customer classes in each year depend on water use and the number of ERUs.

-Comparison of Charges: CSO Utilities
+Comparison of Charges

-Note: Reflects rates and fees in place as of December 2021.
-Some cities utilities use property tax revenue or other revenues to pay for part of the cost of water, wastewater, or stormwater services, as indicated by in the graph above.
-Assumes average residential consumption of 5.42 Ccf,or 4,054 gallons, per month.
-Ccf = hundred cubic feet, or 748 gallons.
+Charts reflect rates and fees in place as of December 1, 2021.
+Some cities utilities use property tax revenue or other revenues to pay for part of the cost of water, wastewater, or stormwater services, as indicated by in the graphs.
+Assumes average residential consumption of 5.42 Ccf, or 4,054 gallons, per month.

-DC Water charges are comparable to the average of the utilities that we survey that have combined sewer and CSO control programs.
+• CSO Utilities: DC Water charges are comparable to the average of the utilities that we survey that have combined sewers and CSO control programs.